NVIDIA/NvPipe/README.md

   USE_FFMPEG

-that controls whether or not the (optional) ffmpeg-based backend is built.
+that controls whether or not the (optional) FFMpeg-based backend is built.

 Only shared libraries are supported.

-EGL Offscreen Example
+EGL offscreen example
 =====================
 An EGL-based offscreen rendering example is included in doc/egl-example, which is automatically built if the required dependencies are found.